Daniel Marques

 Programming

-Knowledgeable in Object-Oriented and Data-Driven Programming.
+Experienced in Object-Oriented and Data-Driven Programming.

-Strives to write clean and elegant code.
+Strives to write readable, extensible, robust and performant code.

 Game Development

-Experienced with Unity Engine.
+Experienced with proprietary engines, Unity and Unreal.

 Professional Projects